CiscoCXSecurity/duo-sxo/README.md

 # Prerequisites:

-1. Create Admin API application in Duo.
+1. Create an Admin API application in Duo and save the credentials.

-2. Copy the credentials into SecureX Orchestration variable section:
+2. Copy these credentials into Cisco SecureX Orchestration variable section:

 - Admin Integration Key (iKey), Host as a string variables [duo_admin_ikey], [duo_host]
 - Admin Secret Key (sKey) as a Secure string variable [duo_admin_skey]

-3. Create the Duo Target based on the hostname.
+3. Create the Duo Target based on the hostname in the Cisco SecureX Orchestration.

   - Give a name, like "Duo"
   - No account keys: True